At What Age Does Your Child Stop Needing a Babysitter?

 What Does The Law Say?

-The laws regarding leaving your child alone can vary a lot depending on where you live.
-Some places only give suggested ages, while some have firm limits in place.
-There are also differences in how long you can leave your child alone during the day or night.
+The laws regarding leaving your child alone can vary a lot, depending on where you live.
+Some places only give suggested ages, while others have firm limits in place.
+There are also differences in how long you can leave your child alone, and whether it is permitted during the day or at night.

-Rather than list the specifics for each country and state here, I'd recommend doing a quick Google search yourself to confirm by searching something like "leave child alone age legal (your country or state/province)"
+Rather than list the specifics for each country and state here, I'd recommend doing a quick Google search yourself to confirm by searching something like "legal age to leave a child alone (your country or state/province)."

 What Do Experts Say?

-Most child experts think it's okay to start leaving your kid alone for short periods of time around 10 or 11, starting with less than an hour at a time and only during the day.
+Most child experts think it's okay to start leaving your kid alone for short periods of time around age 10 or 11, beginning with less than an hour at a time and only during the day.

-12 or 13 might be okay ages to start leaving your child alone at night if they've had previous experience being home alone during the daytime.
-You shouldn't leave them alone overnight at that age, but they should be fine if you need to go to a movie for a few hours.
+At ages 12 or 13, it might be okay to start leaving your child alone after dark if they've had previous experience being home alone during the daytime.
+You shouldn't leave them alone all night at that age, but they should be fine if you need to go out for a few hours in the evening.

-Of course, there's the caveat that you should think they're mature enough to handle it and won't be scared.
+Of course, there's the caveat that you should feel they're mature enough to handle it and won't be scared or irresponsible.

 Signs of Maturity That Show Your Child Is Ready To Stay Home Alone